nicklockwood/FXForms/README.md

 }
 ```

 Cells are not recycled in the FXForm controller, so you don't need to worry about cleaning up any properties that you set in this way.
-Be careful of overusing "stringly typed" code such as this however as errors can't be caught at compile time.
+Be careful of overusing "stringly typed" code such as this however, as errors can't be caught at compile time.
 For heavy customisation, it is better to create cell subclasses and override properties in the `-setField:` method.

 Custom cells